-How to use the Ares: Valorant weapon guide | Dexerto.com
+How to use the Ares: Valorant weapon guide - Dexerto

 Being a weapon that relies more on its rate of fire than pure marksmanship, aiming down sights isn’t really necessary with the Ares.
 While it does provide a hint more accuracy when ADSing, this generally goes unnoticed beyond 15 meters.

-In the video below you can see the Ares’ fire pattern, which sways back and forth from left to right as you empty the clip...
+In the video below you can see the Ares’ fire pattern, which sways back and forth from left to right as you empty the clip.
 This happens whether you’re shooting from the hip or aiming down the sights, so if you do open it up and go full auto, be sure to keep a steady hand and pull down slightly on your mouse as you fire to counter the recoil.

 As with every other weapon in Valorant, the Ares’ accuracy suffers heavily if you fire it while on the move.
-The fire rate and large magazine means you could stop moving once you begin firing, but if you can, you should use it from a standstill position — or even attempt to counter-strafe to mitigate the effects of movement inaccuracy!
+The fire rate and large magazine mean you could stop moving once you begin firing, but if you can, you should use it from a standstill position — or even attempt to counter-strafe to mitigate the effects of movement inaccuracy!

 When to buy the Ares

-At only 1,600 credits, the humble Ares is what we like to call a 'transition weapon.'
-By that we mean it can be purchased as a follow-up to pistol rounds, before teams have the opportunity to full-buy.
+At only 1,600 credits, the humble Ares is what we call a ‘transition weapon’, meaning it can be purchased as a follow-up to pistol rounds before teams have the opportunity to full-buy.
+Don’t be shy to buy into it, but also recognize the consequences of losing that round.

-The machine gun can handle itself just fine during Attacking rounds, but it's on Defense that the weapon really shines.
-Its wall penetration paired with the scouting ability of say, Sova, makes it possible to hold doorways and key choke points without ever putting yourself directly in the enemy line of fire.
+The machine gun can handle itself just fine during Attacking rounds, but it’s on Defense that the weapon really shines.
+Its wall penetration paired with the scouting ability of Agents like Sova makes it possible to hold doorways and key choke points without ever putting yourself directly in the enemy line of fire.

 Best Agent to use the Ares

-Knowing where your enemies are coming from is crucial when using the Ares, given its devastating potential to penetrate nearby surfaced.
-As we just mentioned, Sova is a good fit for the weapon, but nothing can beat Cypher when it comes to keeping track of the enemy team.
+Knowing where your enemies are coming from is crucial when using the Ares, given its devastating potential to penetrate nearby surfaces.
+This makes Cypher a perfect pick for the weapon, as his Trapwires and Spycams give him the exact information you need to really shine on the Ares.

-Using his camera, you can keep an eye for flanking enemies, while his tripwires will alert you and your team to any opponents getting too close for comfort.

-For instance, a few well-placed tripwires in Bathroom near Reactor Site A on Bind, could allow you to take out advancing enemies before they even realize what's going on.

-Cypher's Ultimate almost makes using the Ares too easy.
-Once you know the whereabouts of the enemy team, you can find a nice secure place and wait for them to waltz into range before opening up — making this sneaky character an unlikely fit for the loudmouth gun.
+Cypher’s Ultimate almost makes using the Ares too easy.
+Once you know the whereabouts of the enemy team, you can find a nice secure place and wait for them to waltz into range before opening up — making this surveillance specialist the perfect fit for the loudmouth gun.

 Ares tactics

-You'll usually find yourself choosing between the Spectre and the Ares, since both weapons will set you back 1,600 credits, and are both good alternatives when your team is on a half-buy round.
+You’ll usually find yourself choosing between the Spectre and the Ares, since both weapons will set you back 1,600 credits, and are both good alternatives when your team is on a half-buy round or worse.

-It's definitely no Operator, but the Ares does actually have a longer effective range than the Spectre.
-Plus the weapon's fifty-round magazine will let you keep firing once your enemies have run dry.
+It’s definitely no Operator, but the Ares does actually have a longer effective range than the Spectre.
+Plus the weapon’s fifty-round magazine will let you have a chance to survive in case multiple opponents come out from a corner.

-It's best to let enemies come to you when using the Ares...
-So locking down choke points from a good, solid position where you can maximize the high fire rate is key!

-The Ares is loud above all else.
-So if you prefer to keep a lower profile, it might be wise to go with the Spectre, given the silenced audio cues (versus being heard halfway across the map).
-Saying that, if you've already ploughed through all your foes, it really doesn't matter if they heard you or not.
+Don’t be shy to pre-fire walls if you know the enemy team has been favoring the same spots around the map.
+Use the first magazine and a half to see if you get a couple of wall-bangs, but don’t get careless either.